-The 100: No one on this show fights fair if they can help it, but special mention goes to Clarke's fight with Anya.
+The 100: In most instances, no one on this show is able to fight fair if they want to survive but special mention goes to Clarke's fight with Anya.
 Over the course of the fight, Clarke throws ashes into Anya's eyes, pulls a knife on her unarmed opponent, and finally gains the upper hand by digging her fingers into an open wound that Anya had gotten earlier.

 Even when two characters fight a formalized Duel to the Death, punching out one of the guards overseeing the match and stealing their weapon is considered perfectly acceptable.